 Turning our attention to the question of why that should be, let’s start at the top.
 I dearly wish writer/director Stanley Kubrick had made more horror movies, because his style is perfectly suited to them.
 His notoriously meticulous control over every aspect of production enables him to invest an entire two-hour-plus film with a feeling of nightmarish disorientation the likes of which most directors in the field count themselves lucky to achieve in just a handful of scenes.
 Kubrick also clearly spends far more time thinking about what the camera will allow him to do than most other directors, and The Shining is filled with strikingly composed shots filmed from all sorts of odd angles and perspectives.
 Such things as the aerial shot of Wendy and Danny exploring the immense hedge maze on the hotel grounds or Jack’s half of the conversation he has with his wife after she locks him in the pantry (which is shot from a position on the floor between the man’s legs) will naturally get the most attention, but even more effective are such simple, subtle tricks as filming all the scenes that focus on Danny through a distance-magnifying lens at a six-year-old’s eye level.
 Kubrick also knows well how to make use of pacing to enhance the effect of a story.
 The Shining is filled with strange accelerations and decelerations, which have the effect both of keeping the viewer from settling into a comfortable groove and of preventing the movie from feeling as long as it is despite its very methodical overall pace.

 The soundtrack is another key weapon in The Shining’s arsenal, but one for which I’m not quite sure who deserves the credit.
-Certainly Walter Carlos’s unconventional and disturbing musical score (freighted with quotes from Bela Bartok) is a masterpiece, but that’s far from the whole story.
+Certainly Walter Carlos’s unconventional and disturbing musical score is a masterpiece, but that’s far from the whole story.
 For one thing, I don’t know that I’ve ever seen another movie (apart from a few that eschew background music altogether) that makes so much use of the absence of music, or indeed of utter silence.
 The result is that non-musical sound effects become much more noticeable— and thus important— here than they are in most other films.
 Until I saw The Shining, it had never occurred to me that something like the sound of a Big Wheel’s hollow, plastic tires on a hardwood floor, alternating with a muffled hiss as they roll across carpet, could add so much to a movie’s atmosphere.

 Then, of course, there’s the acting.
 This is something of a thorny issue in the case of The Shining, in that it is seized upon equally, and for the very same reasons, both by those who love the movie and by those who hate it.
 And as is only fitting, it is Jack Nicholson’s performance that serves as the centerpiece of both arguments.
 Nicholson is the main reason why Stephen King objects to the movie.
 His Jack Torrence is a semi-autobiographical character, a struggling young writer like King himself had so recently been (remember, we’re talking about the late 70’s here) who had been teaching English at a community college in order to make ends meet.
 Apart from his unconscious psychic abilities and a barely controlled drinking problem, King’s Jack is an entirely normal man.
 The horror of the novel The Shining is supposed to flow from the fact that even a man like Jack (neither better nor worse, morally speaking, than any other random person) can be perverted into a killer under the Overlook’s influence.
 But in Kubrick’s version, it’s impossible not to get a little bit concerned for Jack’s mental stability the very first time we see him.
 He doesn’t do anything bad at the job interview with Stuart Ullman, mind you, but something about him just isn’t right.
 Why?
 Because he’s played by Jack Nicholson, and something just isn’t right about him, either!
 But to me, the idea that the Overlook possesses a nearly unlimited power to inject its evil into the people who live within its walls is far less interesting than the idea that it draws out and amplifies whatever evil and craziness is already in you in order to feed itself on the negative energy thereby released.
 True, there is a certain element of that in King’s novel, but it is undermined there by the fact that Jack’s inner demons are just too small a facet of his personality to make it believable that the Overlook would prefer him to anybody else.
 Besides, if the hotel can work its magic on anyone who is unprepared to face it, provided that they have at least a faint spark of paranormal sensitivity to them, then why wouldn’t Wendy be driven crazy by it too?
 By making Jack such a sitting duck for the Overlook’s pernicious influence, Kubrick’s The Shining sidesteps the problem and allows for a far more satisfying treatment of the story.